 Yes.
 Amazon API Gateway can generate a client-side SSL certificate and make the public key of that certificate available to you.
 Calls to your backend can be made with the generated certificate, and you can verify calls originating from Amazon API Gateway using the public key of the certificate.

-Q: Can I use AWS CloudTrail with Amazon API Gateway?
+Q: Can I use Amazon CloudTrail with Amazon API Gateway?

 Yes.
-Amazon API Gateway is integrated with AWS CloudTrail to give you a full auditable history of the changes to your REST APIs.
-All API calls made to the Amazon API Gateway APIs to create, modify, delete, or deploy REST APIs are logged to CloudTrail in your AWS account.
+Amazon API Gateway is integrated with Amazon CloudTrail to give you a full auditable history of the changes to your REST APIs.
+All API calls made to the Amazon API Gateway APIs to create, modify, delete, or deploy REST APIs are logged to CloudTrail in your Amazon Web Services account.

 Q: How does Amazon API Gateway work with an Amazon Virtual Private Cloud (Amazon VPC)?